ConwayCJ/devmoji/README.md

   ### answer key:
   - Must be a string.
 Use lowercase lettering.
 See the "star trek" example below.

-  - For example - your emoji's are implying "star trek"
+  - For example - your emojis are implying "star trek"

   - The "answer" key would be `'star trek'`